60TH INAUGURAL CEREMONIES

 President Donald Trump was sworn-in using his family Bible, as well as the same Bible that President Lincoln used at his first Inauguration.

-Vice President JD Vance was sworn-in using his family Bible that belonged to his maternal great grandmother.
+Vice President JD Vance was sworn-in using a family Bible that belonged to his maternal great grandmother.

 [